Archive list of books now out of print

 A. N. L. ('Tim') Munby (1913-1974), Librarian of King's College, Cambridge and well-known bookman, was a prisoner of war in Germany from 1940 until 1945.
 His verses reflect the life of a POW in an officers' camp - not extremely oppressive, but tedious and frustrating.
 The verses, always cheerful and clever, were partly written for camp dramatic productions, and they must have helped keep up his own and others' spirits.
 Tim published nine of his poems privately in 1948 under the title Lyra catenata, 'a chained song', in an edition of 35 copies.
 The present edition reprints these nine and adds two more: one from a 1947 anthology, and another ('Augustus Stokes: a cautionary tale') by kind permission of the author's son Giles Munby from among the unpublished verses in his notebooks.

-The Ship of the Fens: a gathering of wood-engravings of Ely Cathedral by Andy English.
+Andy English, The Ship of the Fens: a gathering of wood-engravings of Ely Cathedral by Andy English.
 20 pp. 2019.
+Eighty copies.

-St Ephrem.
-A hymn on the Nativity (Hymns on the Nativity 11).
+St Ephrem, A hymn on the Nativity (Hymns on the Nativity 11).
 Edited and translated by Sebastian Brock.
 10 pp., 21 x 20 cm.
 In paper wrappers.
 2019.
+Thirty copies.